ga4gh/va-spec/docs/source/introduction.rst

 .. figure:: images/implementation-from-standard-profile.png

-   Implementation of VA Profiles in Data Exchange Systems
+   Implementation of Standard JSON Schema with System-Specific Changes

-   **Legend** ClinGen systems may translate the standard JSON schema into a GraphQL specification, and may make a handful of application-specific changes (red) (e.g. flattening classes and adding a few new custom properties) - meet local system needs.
+   **Legend** ClinGen systems may translate the standard **JSON schema** into a **GraphQL** specification, and may make a handful of application-specific changes (red) to meet local system needs (e.g. flattening classes and adding a few new custom properties).

 While the SEPIO and GKS Core models are the basis for deriving downstream Standard Profiles, the evolution of these foundational core models is driven by bottom-up requirements arising from implementation models for working data applications.
 These requirements flow upstream to inform extension or refinement of the GKS Core-IM, and ultimately the SEPIO Core-IM - ensuring tight alignment across these models, and adherence to core modeling principles they espouse.